You'll love this Best Split Pea Soup recipe if you think making a homemade pea soup recipe from scratch takes too much effort.

 4. Cover and cook on low overnight or for 8 to 10 hours.

-5. Remove large pieces of bones and vegetables from the slow cooker and strain the liquid into food storage containers.
+5. Remove large bones and vegetables from the slow cooker and strain the liquid into food storage containers.
 Label with date and type of stock (turkey, chicken, etc.).

-Looking for more soups for a busy weeknight?
+Looking for more soup recipes for a busy weeknight?

-Or try this 30-minute Pozole Recipe when you don’t have much time.
+● Try this 30-minute Pozole Recipe.
+It's a simple recipe for when you don't have much time.

-You’ll also enjoy this Easy Tomato & Okra Soup.
+● You'll also enjoy this Easy Tomato & Okra Soup, and it makes a lovely meal with some hearty bread.

 Need a healthy split pea soup recipe?
 Here's a vegetarian split pea soup that can be made in an hour.